By-laws of the International Society of Behavioral Nutrition and Physical Activity

 Section 1.
 Committees.

 The Executive Committee shall appoint, each year, committees of the corporation to meet strategic and operational needs of the Society.
 Each Committee shall be chaired by an Executive Committee Member.
-Members should be appointed by the chair and approved by the Executive Committee; all committee must be current ISBNPA members.
-The Corporation will maintain a registered office and registered agent in Texas.
-The Executive Committee may change the registered office and the registered agent as permitted in the Texas Non-Profit Corporation Act.
+Members should be appointed by the chair and approved by the Executive Committee; all committee members must be current ISBNPA members.

 Section 2.
 Nominating Committee.